 Here you can find Badminton Finland’s competition calendar

 All the competitions found in Badminton Finland’s competitions calendar require a license.
-More information about buying a license can be found further down.
+More information about buying a license can be found on page Competition entries.

 There are three levels of competitions for the juniors.